MargiNTong/SpringRedis/README.md

 Hi,
-everyone, watch out.
+everyone, watch out!

-Note：This Is RedisDemo, Just For Test!
+This Is RedisDemo, Just For Test!
 Thanks.